 The honest and simple answer is that they both have their strengths and weaknesses.

 How do you rate price vs. quality?
 Steel fireplaces allow for more contemporary designs than cast iron, which is why steel fireplaces have become so popular over the years.
 Steel fireplaces manufactured of slightly thinner plate steel (≤ 3mm) are less expensive too, but will not last as long as cast iron.
 Either way, look after your fireplace with regular maintenance and always use dry wood.

-If you ask us, we recommend a steel stove with cast iron internal parts and a cast iron door as
+If you ask us, we would recommend a steel stove with cast iron internal parts and a cast iron door as

 - Can you ship/deliver my fireplace?

-All deliveries come on a wooden pallet and, depending on your order, may weigh as much as 150kg or more.
+All fireplace deliveries come on a wooden pallet and, depending on your order, may weigh as much as 150kg or more.
 These heavier deliveries are very different from standard courier deliveries.

 - Can you take care of the installation?